S. Hanumantha Rao

 Saluri Hanumantha Rao (1917–1980) (Telugu: సాలూరు హనుమంతరావు) was a music composer of South Indian films.
 He is son of Saluri Sanyasi Raju who was a mridangam player for the concerts of Dwaram Venkataswami Naidu and also a lyricist.

 Rao was born in 1917 at Sivaramapuram, near Salur (Vijayanagaram district).
 He was the elder brother of S. Rajeswara Rao.
 He started his early life as a student of Dwaram Venkataswami Naidu.
 He was trained in Carnatic and Hindusthani classical music.
-He became music composer for Golla Baama in the year 1944.
+He became the music composer for Golla Baama in 1944.
 He composed music for around 75 movies.

 Rao married Raja Mani with whom he had three daughters and one son.
-Rao died 27 May 1980.
+Rao died on 27 May 1980.